ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

    - `REAL_AS_FLOAT`
    - `STRICT_ALL_TABLES`
    - `STRICT_TRANS_TABLES`
-- Restarts database? - **false**
+- Restarts database? - `false`

 [`time_zone`](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html#time-zone-variables){: .external}

 - Description: The time zone that is currently set on the server is '+00:00' (Coordinated Universal Time) by default.
 However, it can also be set to a specific offset from Coordinated Universal Time in the format of [H]H:MM, with a + or - prefix, for example '+10:00', '-6:00', or '+05:30'.
-Additionally, named time zones like 'MET' or 'US/Pacific' can also be used.
+Named time zones like 'MET' or 'US/Pacific' can also be used.
 - Default: `+00:00`
 - Type: `string`
-- Restarts database? - **false**
+- Restarts database? - `false`

 [`wait_timeout`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_wait_timeout){: .external}

 - Description: The number of seconds the server waits for activity on a noninteractive connection before closing it.
 - Default: `28800`
 - Minimum: `1`
 - Maximum: `31536000`
-- Restarts database? - **false**
+- Restarts database? - `false`